tsaarni/reloading-keystore/docs/implementation-description.md

 The benefit in this is that the delegate `KeyStore` can be replaced with a new instance when the underlying files have changed.
 Application or `KeyManager` does not need to be aware that the delegate instance was replaced.

-Since it does not make sense to check the files every time the credentials are used, at least on a busy server, there is a refresh period that sets the cap on how frequently the check happens (default `CACHE_TTL` is one second).
+Since it does not make sense to check the files every time the credentials are used, at least on a busy server, there is a refresh period that sets the cap on how frequently the check happens.
+Default cache TTL is one second.
 Once that period has expired, the modification timestamp of the files are checked by the `refresh()` method defined in the concrete subclasses.

 `DelegatingKeyStoreSpi` sorts the aliases returned by the delegate, allowing user to leverage the predictable ordering to select default certificate.